whitefusion/myReadable/README.md

 # myReadable
-Readble is a prototype of online post manage website. </br>
+Readble is a prototype of online post management website. </br>
 It is based and React and Redux. </br>
 The local server is forked from [Readable Start Server](https://github.com/udacity/reactnd-project-readable-starter).